MIKE SMITH’S HOT HUNDRED UK HITS

 chart career lasted barely three years in the UK, he was very popular in the

-both countries.
+both countries during 1967.
 He has never stopped performing, and has

 continued concert appearances well into the 21st century.